javiersalcedopuyo/dedalo/README.md

     .name = "lib_name",
     .linking = Linking::Static });

+// Single Header:
-// Single Header: Just a dummy at the moment project->add_dependency({
+//  Just a dummy at the moment, but it'll verify that the `lib/lib_name` directory exists and it's not empty. project->add_dependency({
     .name    = "lib_name",
     .linking = Linking::SingleHeader });